core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 As defined in {{ssec-derive-ctx}}, once a peer has completed the KUDOS execution and successfully derived the new OSCORE Security Context CTX\_NEW, that peer normally terminates all the ongoing observations it has with the other peer {{RFC7641}}, as protected with the old OSCORE Security Context CTX\_OLD.

 This section describes a method that the two peers can use to safely preserve the ongoing observations that they have with one another, beyond the completion of a KUDOS execution.
-In particular, this method ensures that an Observe notification can never successfully cryptographically match against the Observe requests of two different observations, i.e., against an Observe request protected with CTX\_OLD and an Observe request protected with CTX\_NEW.
+In particular, this method ensures that an Observe notification can never successfully cryptographically match against the Observe requests of two different observations, e.g., against an Observe request protected with CTX\_OLD and an Observe request protected with CTX\_NEW.

 The actual preservation of ongoing observations has to be agreed by the two peers at each execution of KUDOS that they run with one another, as defined in {{preserving-observe-management}}.
 If, at the end of a KUDOS execution, the two peers have not agreed on that, they MUST terminate the ongoing observations that they have with one another, just as defined in {{ssec-derive-ctx}}.